-The aim of this project is to investigate the current situation of young people in Europe, focusing specifically on those who are not in employment, education or training, and to understand the economic and social consequences of their disengagement from the labour market and education.
+The aim of Eurofound's report on NEETs - Young people not in employment, education or training: Characteristics, costs and policy responses in Europe is to investigate the current situation of young people in Europe, focusing specifically on those who are not in employment, education or training, and to understand the economic and social consequences of their disengagement from the labour market and education.
 Member State initiatives to help reintegrate young people into the labour market are also investigated.

 Definition: what is a NEET?

 The term NEET is used to describe young people who are not engaged in any form of employment, education or training.
 The term has come into the policy debate in recent years due to disproportionate impact of the recession on young people (under 30 years old).
 The unemployment rate for those under thirty is nearly double the average rate.

 Those with low levels of education are three times more likely to be NEET than those with third-level education.
 The risk is 70% higher for young people from an immigration background than nationals while having a disability or health issue is also a strong risk factor.